boxyhq/website/docs/jackson/upgrade.md

 # Upgrade Guide

+## Upgrading to v1.3.10

+1. For users of our npm library, `directorySync` has been renamed to `directorySyncController`.

 ## Upgrading to v1.3.6

 1. `samlSPConfig.get()` is now async since we introduced a global certificate instead of per tenant certificate to ease the SAML setup process.